ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 > All of humanity's problems stem from man's inability to sit quietly in a room alone.

 > Not wanting something is as good as having it.

+> **The Backwards Law**: Pursuing positive experience is a negative experience and accepting negative experience itself is a positive experience.

 Being unhappy is inefficient.